-Holland has a modern and extensive railway network, which includes around 400 stations.
+The Netherlands have a modern and extensive railway network, which includes around 400 stations.
 Intercity (faster) trains run between the larger cities, and Sprinter (slower) trains connect smaller stations.
-It’s easy to explore Holland by train!
+It’s easy to explore the Netherlands by train!

 How to plan your journey?

 Visit the NS.nl for up-to-date information on train schedule, possible routes and fares.
 If you have a complex route with several transfers, it’s better to print your travel information with the names of the stations where you need to change the train.

 The price of your journey depends on the travel distance.
 Visit NS.nl website for current fares on your route.

 If you take a high-speed Intercity Direct train between Amsterdam and Rotterdam, you will need to purchase an Intercity direct supplement.
 The supplement for a one-way journey costs € 2,60.

 Where to buy a train ticket in the Netherlands?